iscwarrior/iscwarrior/README.md

 👀 I am interested in topics related to information technology, such as; databases, programming, networks, opensource servers, data science, data mining.
 In the same way I feel great attraction for algorithms, heuristics and statistics.
 🌱 I'm currently learning how to use Python and Oracle..
 💞️ I would like to support Data Science or data mining projects, since I consider that it is where I have the most passion.
-📫 To contact me you can do it at dani.fguerrero@gmail.com or for Instagram or Twitter at ISCWARRIOR

 <!---